Reliability and Performance Through Simultaneous Multicasting

 Through simultaneous multicasting, wireless installations achieve the trouble-free performance and scalability of wired systems.
 Even difficult radio conditions can be compensated, as practical examples show.

-Compared to other mesh systems, Bluetooth based mesh networks use smaller data packets.
+Compared to other mesh systems, Bluetooth Mesh networks use smaller data packets.
 They are very compact because the protocol is designed to transport large quantities of small packets as quickly as possible.
 More compact data packets generate fewer packet collisions, which is crucial for reliable and scalable communication.

 Practical Experience with Silvair and Its Customers

 The existing luminaires with 230V LED drivers from BOKE were retained.
 A mesh bridge was installed in each luminaire and a presence and ambient light sensor from Osram was installed directly next to it in the ceiling panels.
 The mesh bridge is a Silvair reference design.
-It is a device controller that converts Bluetooth mesh commands to a standard 0-10V output, transforming an existing lighting system into a Bluetooth based mesh system.
+It is a device controller that converts Bluetooth Mesh commands to a standard 0-10V output, transforming an existing lighting system into a Bluetooth Mesh system.

 The sensor-based lighting control automatically and smoothly adjusts the brightness of the luminaires to the occupancy and availability of daylight.
 In each room, there is a wireless switch with which the scenario can be controlled as required.
 All luminaires in the building can also be switched off immediately via a main switch.